Port of San Diego: Environment

+The Port of San Diego and Pasha Automotive Services announced a shore powered roll-on/roll-off vessel intended to reduce emissions.
+This is the first of its kind within the industry.
+Instead of diesel it is able to use shore power from the local power grid.
+This massive breakthrough will begin to improve the lives and well being of those residing within National City, CA. The Port of San Diego added the shore power plug for $6.6 million.
+This space holds expansive opportunities with multiple areas in which more shore power ports could be installed.

 Real estate

 Real estate is one of five strategic activity areas of the Port of San Diego.
-The Port currently administers approximately 800 separate business agreements.
-Revenue from real estate assets and developments, primarily building and ground rents and concession fees, was approximately $96 million in FY 2014-2015.
+The port currently administers approximately 800 separate business agreements.
+Revenue from real estate assets and developments, primarily building and ground rents and concession fees, was approximately $96 million in FY 2014–2015.
 The Port of San Diego collects rents from many hotels, restaurants, parking facilities, yacht clubs, etc. around San Diego Bay.

 Hotels

-San Diego Bay is home to many large-scale luxury hotels.
-The Port of San Diego is the landlord for 17 hotels, including the 40-story Manchester Grand Hyatt Hotel and the 25-story San Diego Marriott Marquis & Marina.
-An 18th hotel, the San Diego Intercontinental, began construction in June 2016 on the downtown waterfront and opened in September 2018, bringing the InterContinental brand back to the San Diego market after a 30-year absence.
-The Port also hosts hotels in Point Loma, Harbor Island, and Shelter Island.
+The Port of San Diego leases sites for 18 hotels, including the 40-story Manchester Grand Hyatt Hotel, the 25-story Marriott Marquis San Diego Marina, and, the San Diego InterContinental.
+The port also hosts hotels in Point Loma, Harbor Island, and Shelter Island.

 Shipyards

-There are currently three shipyards on San Diego Bay, National Steel and Shipbuilding Company (NASSCO), Continental Maritime of San Diego (Huntington Ingalls), and Southwest Marine (BAE Systems).
+There are currently three shipyards on San Diego Bay, National Steel and Shipbuilding Company (NASSCO, a division of General Dynamics), Continental Maritime of San Diego (Huntington Ingalls), and Southwest Marine (BAE Systems).
 NASSCO is the largest new-construction shipyard on the west coast of the United States; "specializing in auxiliary and support ships for the U.S. Navy and oil tankers and dry cargo carriers for commercial markets."

-Harbor Police
+Port of San Diego Harbor Police

-The San Diego Harbor Police Department is the law enforcement authority for the Port of San Diego.
-Harbor Police is the premier police presence in the San Diego Bay, the San Diego International Airport and on all Port Tidelands.
-Harbor Police jurisdiction extends through the Port's five member cities: Chula Vista, Coronado, Imperial Beach, National City and San Diego.

-The Harbor Police Department is responsible for Public Safety and Homeland Security on land, sea and in the air.
-It provides the highest level of security to the entire Port Tidelands and plays an integral role in homeland security.

-Every sworn Harbor Police Officer is outfitted with a Patrol Rifle, Firefighting and HAZMAT Protective Equipment.
-Officers are fully sworn Peace Officers in the State of California and Certified Marine Firefighters.

-The Harbor Police utilizes specialized units to provide high-level security operations which includes;